Lbelus/Llama_test/README.md

 Quick config to setup and test a Llama 3.2 chatbot

-first setup will be on windows runningf a docker container as I need to build rig.
+first setup will be on windows running a docker container as I need to build a new rig.

 ## Setup
 # Windows setup: